michahell/pinbored-AS3/README.md

 * release Pinbored theme and skins (maybe separate GitHub repo)
 * massive 'stale' checker screen (check all your bookmarks for broken links)
 * tag information screen (tag statistics)
+* nice bookmark list update animations (bookmarks fading/moving in one by one for example)

 libraries used
 --------------